andrewtavis/howmany/README.md

 Please see the [contribution guidelines](https://github.com/andrewtavis/howmany/blob/main/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

+- Expand the unit conversion process in [utils.py](https://github.com/andrewtavis/howmany/blob/main/src/howmany/utils.py)
+- Keep requests below the [Wikidata REST API](https://www.wikidata.org/wiki/Wikidata:REST_API) rate limit in `howmany.compare()`
-- Work to be done is a work in progress, but suggestions welcome!
+- Other suggestions welcome!

 # Powered By